Worgaros/Worgaros.github.io/Pages/BPTool.md

 ## Introduction

 As part of the 5100 module we have to create a tool for the third year.
-The tool that we have to do with Solange Schmid () is the Scene Exporter Tool, a tool who have to write unity scene objets in a json file.
+The tool that we have to do with Solange Schmid (https://sosolamojo.github.io) is the Scene Exporter Tool, a tool who have to write unity scene objets in a json file.

 ## Tool

-At the start when a player logs his car spawn, when the two cars are spawned a countdown is launched before the game start.

 ![](https://worgaros.github.io/Images/openwin.gif)